Atlantis-Software/salesDocument/README.md

   headerRows: 1, // the first x lines are headers ( in our case 1 header line)
   keepWithHeaderRows: 1, //To replace the table headers on the following pages
   dontBreakRows: true, // So that a line is not cut between 2 pages
-  forOrder: ["normal", "array", "nomenclature", "commentaire"],
+  forOrder: ["normal", "array", "composant", "commentaire"],
   body: [
     [
       {text: 'DESIGNATION', alignment: 'left',	style: 'smallbold', border: [true, true, true, true]},